Personal Development Curriculum Statement

 The Personal Development curriculum is designed to promote the schools values, it starts in year 7 with clear lessons about racism and diversity.
 Our curriculum then follows a broad model which has PSHE and RE issues integrated throughout.

-The Personal Development curriculum has a significant impact on students in the school; our school is a much more inclusive and has a huge reduction in racist and homophobic incidents since out Citizenship curriculum was changed several year ago.
+The Personal Development curriculum has a significant impact on students in the school; our school is a much more inclusive and has had a huge reduction in racist and homophobic incidents since our Personal Development curriculum was changed several years ago.

-Our Citizenship provision at ks3 also give students a place to develop their critical skills about their world which will help them when they start our Sociology and Law courses at kS5.
+Our Personal Development provision at ks3 also gives students a place to develop their critical skills about their world which will help them when they start our Sociology and Law courses at kS5.

 Psychology Curriculum Statement